nice-digital/wdio-cucumber-steps/README.md

 - the `waitFor` module now only accepts `enabled`, `displayed` and `exist` as `state` (and not `checked`, `selected` etc)
 - `globalnavLogin` is now `globalNavAccountsLogin`
 - `submitForm` has been removed along with the corresponding `When I submit the form X` step definition
+- the _src_ folder is no longer included in the published npm package, just the _lib_ folder
+  - so change any `cucumberautocomplete.steps` paths inside your _.vscode/settings.json_ files to replace _src_ with _lib_

 ## Usage